Meet Maisie Smith – Strictly Come Dancing contestant and EastEnders star

 Everything you need to know about Eastenders' Maisie Smith – Strictly Come Dancing 2020 contestant.

-Maisie Smith is Swapping Albert Square for the Strictly Come Dancing ballroom this year, donning the famous sequins alongside her new professional partner Gorka Marquez.
+EastEnders actress Maisie Smith has swapped Albert Square for the Strictly Come Dancing ballroom this year.

+And after her live debut on October 24th, with partner Gorka Marquez, the other contestants in the Strictly Come Dancing line-up might want to watch out.

-The pair took to the dance floor for the first time with an energetic Samba during week one, making the most of the hips Maisie herself has announced “don’t lie”.
+The pair took to the dance floor for the first time with an energetic Samba during Week One, making the most of the hips Maisie herself said “don’t lie”.

-One thing the actress is concerned about is the judges’ criticism.
-Maisie expects the judges to “nitpick” her “slightest mistakes”.

-Maisie joins DJ Clara Amfo, Good Morning Britain host Ranvir Singh, pop star Max George, comedian Bill Bailey and actress Caroline Quentin will be strapping on the sequins for this year’s Strictly.
+Coming second on the Strictly Come Dancing leaderboard with an incredible 24 points, Maisie proved she’s got what it takes.

+However, she might want to watch out for YouTube star HRVY, who sits at the top with 25 points.

+The Strictly Come Dancing songs and dances have been released for Week Two, and Maisie and Gorka will be dancing the Tango, to Midnight Sky by Miley Cyrus.

+So, will she be able to pull it out the bag two weeks in a row?

-Here’s everything you need to know about Maisie Smith – one of the contestants in this years’ Strictly Come Dancing line-up.
+Here’s everything you need to know about Maisie Smith, including what she’s said about her Strictly journey so far.

 Who is Maisie Smith?